HackITtoday/devdot-blog/app/elements/blog-posts/posts/post01.md

 ### It is a framework and not a library.
 It is not like Angular but Angular 2.0 is become like it

 This you have to be very clear on.
 A framework to me is a set of rules.
 Behaviours.
 That have to be done.
 It can be created by the tool that my colleague Marcus built at open-elements.org.
 Just by clicking some buttons and filling in some boxes.
 That is something you can't do with a library.
 Of course you can then add funcitionality to it and creating your own elements takes Javascript understand also but yes it's not a new collection of coding it's a coding system.

+Saying that, do not try and use Polymer with Angular 1.3.
+We have not tried it with 2.0 but we have suffered in trying to use it with 1.3.
+They hate each other.